 - Both languages are portable and versatile.

-- Wide developer community facilitates the process of learning and working with PHP and Python.
+- A wide developer community facilitates the process of learning and working with PHP and Python.

 Python and PHP: What are the Differences?